JaydenElliott/remote-linux-worker/README.md

 ```
 cargo run --bin rlw-client start /bin/bash ./stream_job.sh
 ```
-Note: all jobs will run from the `examples/tests/test_env/` directory.
+All jobs will run from the `examples/tests/test_env/` directory.
 This will later be configurable.

 Run a command:
 ```